HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 ## 2025-03-09 NTP client

 Use the first library that came up in the search `NTPClient by Fabrice Weinberg`.
+See also <https://github.com/arduino-libraries/NTPClient>

+## 2025-03-10 MQTT

+Using `PubSubClient by Nick O'Leary` (and which I've used before.)
+Github: <https://github.com/knolleary/pubsubclient> Docs: <https://pubsubclient.knolleary.net/>

+Question: Do we open the connection to the broker and hold it or do we open the connection when needed and then close it immediately thereafter?
+Present code opens the connection on every loop and it seems to time out shortly thereafter.

 ## 2025-03-10 testing